D.C. was denied $755 million in coronavirus relief last year. Now it may get that money.

 The House Committee on Oversight and Reform released the initial funding estimates this week and began debating the provisions Friday.
 Of the $350 billion the committee proposed allocating for state and local governments nationwide, Virginia is expected to receive $6.4 billion, Maryland $5.8 billion and D.C. $2.2 billion, including the $755 million in retroactive Cares Act funding.

-Del.
-Eleanor Holmes Norton (D-D.C.) said ahead of the markup that she expected Republican lawmakers to propose an amendment to strip D.C. of the $755 million.
 Last year, the Senate — at the time controlled by Republicans — left that money out of the District’s allocation because it classified D.C. as a territory, not a state.

+Eleanor Holmes Norton (D), the District’s nonvoting delegate in Congress and a member of the Oversight and Reform Committee, said she would “dare” any Republican to attempt to strip the $755 million in retroactive funds from the new bill.

 The new relief bill classifies the District not only as a state but also treats it as a city and county to maximize its funding, an approach that Norton said “delighted” her.